Logotype for Take-Two Interactive Software Inc

 • Net loss widened to $262 million, impacted by reorganization and acquisition costs, and Turkish Lira devaluation.

-• Major franchises like Grand Theft Auto, NBA 2K, and Red Dead Redemption remained top contributors, with GTA V surpassing 200 million units sold and NBA 2K24 nearing 11 million units.
+• Major franchises like Grand Theft Auto, NBA 2K, and Red Dead Redemption continued to perform well, with GTA V surpassing 200 million units sold and NBA 2K24 nearing 11 million units.

 Financial highlights